byterubpay/byterub-site/_posts/2019-07-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-22.md

 **\<sgp\_>** Joining now and caught up, hello everyone.
 I agree this matching paper is top priority right now
 **\<suraeNoether>** a smart churner selects the age they wait between churns from the wallet distribution. then all the outputs in the ring are drawn from the wallet distribution and no timing data is leaked at all
 **\<kenshamir[m]>** Right, that makes sense
-**\<suraeNoether>** but any sort of additional data like IP address or timing can be merged together into a big bayesian updating machine and you can develop pretty good (if probabilistic) behavior profiles of users. and this applies to zcash and monero
+**\<suraeNoether>** but any sort of additional data like IP address or timing can be merged together into a big bayesian updating machine and you can develop pretty good (if probabilistic) behavior profiles of users. and this applies to zcash and byterub
 **\<kenshamir[m]>** suraeNoether: do you mind going into some detail on how you are simulating?
 **\<sarang>** So right now it's a balance between determining how many times to churn (to diffuse the graph) and how not to do it badly
 **\<sarang>** To do this, we need better data (e.g. matching)